 Setting up a blacksmith shop for home use is not that difficult.
 You can get everything you need for about $300-500 if you buy used equipment and make what you can yourself.
-The main tools you’ll need to get started are a forge, an anvil, a vice, hammers, and tongs.
-One of the great things about blacksmithing is that you can make many of the tools yourself, as you go.
+To get started, the main blacksmith tools you’ll need are a forge, an anvil, a vice, hammers, and tongs.
+One of the great things about blacksmithing is that you can make many forging tools yourself, as you go.

 Unless you have a lot of money to spend, it’s best to start with a used anvil.
 You can find them for about $1-2 per pound.
 Even if an anvil has some dings, it can be cleaned up and resurfaced if necessary, and it will work just fine.
 A “wanted” ad in the paper is a good way to find these and other blacksmithing equipment.
 We’ve also found anvils and other blacksmithing equipment at farm sales, estate sales, and farm auctions.

 You can start with a basic ball pein or a cross pein hammer.
 You can usually find these at local hardware stores.
 You can also order various types of blacksmith hammers from a blacksmith supply house.
 Once you develop some skill with blacksmithing, you’ll be able to make hammers.

 There are two main types of vises, the post vise and the machinist’s vise.
 A postvise is the blacksmith’s vise.
 It is designed to stand up to the hammering.
 Machinist vises, particularly the smaller ones, can be damaged from the repeated hammer blows.
 The place to look for post vises is farm auctions and estate sales.
 If you’re not able to get a post vise, you can start with a machinist’s vise.
 It’s best to get a larger vise that will stand up to the hammering well, and you’ll need to fit it with smooth jaws so that it won’t mar the workpieces.